Topics Map > Business Systems > Manifest

 Who can get a NetID?

-There are several different ways that a person can obtain a NetID if they don't already have one, each with their own intended usage.
+If Federation is not for you, there are several different ways that a person can obtain a NetID if they don't already have one, each with their own intended usage.

 Traditional UW-Madison Populations.
 Normal eligibility, for more information please review NetID - Eligibility Policy.